afeborgeaud/dsmpy/README.md

 To run this input file on 2 CPUs:
 1) open a Terminal
-2) change the current directory to the pydsm git directory
+2) change the current directory to the pydsm directory
 3) paste:
 ```shell
 mpiexec -n 2 python pydsm/main.py tests/input_files/template.txt